cb1kenobi/snooplogg/README.md

 </div>
 <br>

-SnoopLogg is a lightweight debug logging library for Node.js and Bun.
+SnoopLogg is a lightweight, zero dependency debug logging library for Node.js and Bun.
 It is specifically designed for CLI programs, daemons, and libraries.

 # Features